hwborchers/hwborchers.github.io/2026-05-25-convex-reforms.md

 \end{aligned}
 $$

 **Why is this not convex?**.
 Even though the numerator and denominator are both linear (and therefore convex), their *ratio* is not.
-If you calculate the Hessian (the matrix of second derivatives) of $f(x)$, you will find that it is indefinite—meaning the function curves upwards in some directions and downwards in others.
+If you calculate the Hessian (the matrix of second derivatives) of $$f(x)$$, you will find that it is indefinite—meaning the function curves upwards in some directions and downwards in others.
 Its level sets are hyperbolas, not convex ellipsoids.
 A standard convex solver like CVX will reject this.